Koraltaron/Koraltaron/README.md

 <p>After three years spent in academical research as PhD student in chemistry and physics, I've decided to make a career shift towards the web development, my real passion.
 I'm currently learning Full Stack developpement basics in ReactJS, NodeJS, MySQL, TypeScript and HTML/CSS, in the Wild Code School in Nantes.
 I really would like to be part of a company, to learn and to contribute as internship student.</p>

-- 🔭 I’m currently working on **BabyPlace project on React/TypeScript/Express/SQL**
+- 🔭 I’m currently working on **Les petits nids project on React/TypeScript/Express/SQL**
 <h3>Working mates on this project</h3>
 <ul>
   <li><a href="https://github.com/alicepgrd" alt="towards Alice's GitHub">Alice<a/></li>